PenukulaBhawdeep/Document-classification/README.md

 5. Evaluation metrics such as accuracy, precision, recall, and F1-score

-6. Support for PDF, TXT, and other document formats 7.Integration with EasyOCR for text extraction from scanned documents
+6. Support for PDF, TXT, and other document formats
+7. Integration with EasyOCR for text extraction from scanned documents

 *Technologies Used:*